vdbrink/vdbrink.github.io/projects/automate_christmas_decorations.md

     * _Save money to spend on Christmas presents or extra [home automation hardware](/buy/smart_home_best_buy_tips)_
 <br>

 These advantages must be enough excuses to automate these decorations.
-I even convinced myself!
+I even convinced myself again!

 ---
 ## My old situation

 <a href="images_christmas_decorations/tree_light_plug_button.jpg">
 <img src="images_christmas_decorations/tree_light_plug_button.jpg" alt="Christmas light plug" width="100px" style="margin-left:15px;float:right" /></a>

+Before I automated it, there were a lot of frustrations I had to deal with.

 For example, my biggest **Christmas tree** lights have two light strings, and each has a power socket with a button which controls seven different flash modes.
 Each time you press the button, it switches from mode.